transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
 If data written for a Level database is rejected by a Couch database (which can happen, as CouchDB keys have certain formatting restrictions as compared to LevelDB keys), a state fork would be created between the two ledgers.
 Therefore, **take extreme care when joining a channel to know the database type supported by the channel**.
 It might be necessary to create a new peer that uses the appropriate database type and join it to the channel.
 Note that the database type cannot be changed after a peer has been deployed.
 {:important}

-### Kubernetes zone selection
+### Deployment zone selection
 {: #ibp-console-adv-deployment-peer-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy a peer you have the option of selecting which zone the peer is deployed to.
-Check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).

+If **multizone-capable storage** is configured for your Kubernetes cluster, when a zone failure occurs, the nodes can come up in another zone with their associated storage intact, ensuring high availability of the node.
+In order to leverage this capability with the {{site.data.keyword.blockchainfull_notm}} Platform, you need to configure your cluster to use **SDS (Portworx)** storage.
+And when you deploy a peer, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones**.
+To learn more about multizone-capable storage, see the Comparison of persistent storage options for multizone clusters on [OpenShift](/docs/openshift?topic=openshift-storage_planning#persistent_storage_overview) or [{{site.data.keyword.cloud_notm}} Kubernetes service](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).

 ### Sizing a peer during creation
 {: #ibp-console-adv-deployment-peers-sizing-creation}